Ron Stonier

-Ron Stonier (1933-2001) was an abstract painter in Vancouver.
+Ron Stonier (1933–2001) was an abstract painter in Vancouver.

 Career

-Ron Stonier was born in Victoria, BC.
+Ron Stonier was born in Victoria, British Columbia.
 He studied at the Provincial Normal School in Victoria, the University of British Columbia and the University of Washington, Seattle, then attended the Vancouver School of Art (VSA), graduating in 1957.
 Before graduation, he already had a job teaching at the West Vancouver Sketch Club (now the North Shore Artists Guild) and night classes at VSA.
 After graduation, he spent a year travelling on a Leon and Thea Koerner Foundation scholarship, then worked in the design department of the Canadian Broadcasting Company in Vancouver.
 From 1962 till 1978, he taught at the VSA full time.
 During these years, he helped found the Tempus Gallery in Vancouver to show work by faculty and students.
 He was part of Intermedia as well as helping to found Bau-Xi Gallery in 1965 in Vancouver.
 From 1978, he concentrated on his painting.

 He painted abstractly, creating visceral Tachist works, and, in the 1960s, works that pointed towards post-painterly abstraction.
 That led to paintings, through the 1970s, with harder edges and a series of colour bands and targets, works that make the most sense when considered in a larger, national context.
 His oeuvre, which only came to light in 2010, is considered "monumental".